GACJ/complib-help/docs/compositions/adding_compositions_overview.md

 :   Specify which methods are used in the composition, including custom definitions of existing methods and their method mnemonics.

 [Calls](adding_compositions_tabs_calls.md)
-:   Specify the calls used in the composition, together with their corresponding calling positions.
+:   Define the calls used in the composition, together with their corresponding [calling positions](calling_positions.md).
+This tab is often not needed, as most compositions use calls which Complib provides by default.

 [Calling](adding_compositions_tabs_calling.md)
 :   Edit the calling, or sequence of calls, which defines the composition.